Compliance

 Document:

-• Consent collection workflows (for IL/MD)
+• Consent collection workflows (for IL/MD), with escalation for refusals.

-• Data deletion request handling
+• Data deletion request handling, compliant with CCPA and state laws.

-• Bias audit schedule and responsibilities
+• Bias audit schedule and responsibilities, including third-party involvement.

 3. Train Recruiters